-Your headshot is your calling card.
-A nice color 8x10 of your face, from which people will hire you, and you will make lots of money for them.
-It will be sent out and emailed to tons of casting directors and agents, who see hundreds of these every day, on their desk and on their computer.
+Your headshot is your calling card, so understanding how to take a professional headshot is crucial.
+It will be sent out and emailed to tons of casting directors and agents who see hundreds of these every day on their desk and on their computer.
 If your headshot is bad, you look bad.
-You want to be seen as a pro, not an amateur, so the way you present yourself in your picture is everything.
-If you want people to take you seriously, you must have a good, high quality, killer headshot.
+You want to be seen as a pro, not an amateur—so the way you present yourself in your picture is everything.
+If you want people to take you seriously, you must have a good, high-quality, killer headshot.
 Not an iPhone pic, not a Facebook photo of you outside with the wind gently blowing your hair, and not a JCPenney glamour shot with palm trees in the background that you reproduced at Kinko’s.
 Save those for your grandma’s mantle.

 Make sure it looks like you.
 Chill with the airbrushing.
-Casting directors expect you to look just like your headshot, and will not be happy when you show up looking totally different, or 10 years older.
-It’s not about looking pretty, it’s about representing your type, age wrinkles included.
+Casting directors expect you to look just like your headshot and will not be happy when you show up looking totally different or 10 years older.
+It’s not about looking pretty, it’s about representing your type, wrinkles included.
 It should look like you on your best day, showing your age, and who you are now.
 It’s not about the type you want to be, it’s the type you are.

-4. Pay attention to framing, lighting, and background.
+3. Pay attention to framing, lighting, and background

 I once saw a headshot of a guy with a bird on his head.
 Why?
 Because he wanted to stand out.
 Let’s not get crazy here.
-Keep it simple and classy, and follow the standard format.
-Professionalism gets you noticed, not desperation.
-Leave the Ed Hardy and the “statement” shirts at home.
-A simple, solid color shirt with a little texture that fits you well and matches your eyes should do the trick.
-No whites and no graphics or anything you think might distract from your face.
+Keep your clothing simple and classy, and follow the standard format.
+Professionalism—not desperation—gets you noticed.
+A simple, solid shirt with a little texture that fits you well and matches your eyes should do the trick.
+No whites and no graphics or anything that might distract from your face.
 And no props.
 (You know that, right?)
 If you think you are going to play cop roles, you don’t need to wear the outfit in the headshot.
 It’s a bit much and very limiting.

 Yes, lots can be done with retouching.
 There is no need to put on tons of makeup.
-You want to look like yourself on your best day, and not look like you tried too hard.
-Girls, be yourself, do your hair the way you would for every audition.
-Guys, bring some oil sheets to take down the shine, and maybe use a lightly tinted moisturizer to take out the redness and even your skin tone.
-Some people spend way too much on makeup, only to have to get their headshots redone afterward because they look fake in all the photos.
+You want to look like yourself on your best day and not look like you tried too hard.
+Be yourself.
+Do your hair the way you would for every audition.
+Bring some blotting papers to take down the shine.
+Some people spend way too much on makeup, only to have to get their headshots redone because they look fake in all the photos.

-Find a photographer that gets you.
-You have to vibe with the photographer, and that person has to make you feel very comfortable, as you will hopefully be using this headshot for a couple of years and sending it to everyone in town.
-Research photographers online, go to Reproductions and look through their portfolio books, look through the list of photographers in Backstage, ask for a consultation, get a feel for how they photograph your type, your ethnicity, your gender, etc.
+Find a photographer who gets you.
+You have to vibe with the photographer and they have to make you feel very comfortable, as you will hopefully be using this headshot for a couple of years and sending it to everyone in town.
+Research photographers.
+Look through their portfolios.
+Ask for a consultation.
+Get a feel for how they photograph your type, your ethnicity, your gender, etc.

 And most importantly, don’t cut corners.